vxnuaj/LABS/Artificial-Intelligence/Machine-Learning/AndrewNG-Notes/NeuralNets-and-DeepLearning.md

 #### Logistic Regression Cost Function

 A common loss function typically used in linear regression is the squared error, $(y - \hat{y})^2$.
 In logistic regression we can't use this as it introduces an optimization problem.
 Where logistic regression isn't linear, the loss function will have local minima.
-Using the squared error doesn't allow for a network to optimize it's weights past those local minima to a global minima.
+Using the squared error doesn't allow for a network to optimize it's weights past those local minima to a global optima.

 The loss function for logistic regression is typically,